lincbrain/linc-docs/docs/upload.md

 ### rawdata/
 This directory contains one subdirectory for each brain, which contains one subdirectory for each modality, which in turn contains raw image data files named according to the BIDS specification.

-The name every image or data file under `rawdata/` must start with a prefix that contains its subject and sample label, e.g., `sub-Ken1_sample-brain_*.nii.gz`, `sub-Ken2_sample-slice0001_*.json`, etc.
+The name of every image or other data file under `rawdata/` must start with a subject and sample label, in that order.
+Examples:
+* `sub-Ken1_sample-brain_*.nii.gz`: NIfTI images of the whole brain of subject Ken1
+* `sub-Ken2_sample-slice0001_*.json`: metadata files associated with images of a section of subject Ken2

 #### dwi/
 This directory contains dMRI data files [as described in detail in the BIDS specification](https://bids-specification.readthedocs.io/en/stable/modality-specific-files/magnetic-resonance-imaging-data.html#diffusion-imaging-data).

 In this example the data include images (`.nii.gz`), b-value tables (`.bval`), gradient tables (`.bvec`), and metadata (`.json`).
-Data from Ken1 were acquired with a DSI scheme, whereas data from Ken2 were acquired both with a DSI scheme and with a multi-shell, multi-echo scheme.
+The name of every image or other data file under `rawdata/dwi/` must contain the subject, sample, and acquisition label, in that order, followed by the `dwi` suffix.
+Examples:
+* `sub-Ken1_sample-brain_acq-DSI_dwi.nii.gz`: NIfTI volumes of DWIs acquired with a DSI scheme from the whole brain of subject Ken1
+* `sub-Ken2_sample-brain_acq-MulShellMulTE_dwi.bval`: b-value table of a scan acquired with a multi-shell, multi-echo scheme, from the whole brain of subject Ken2

 #### micr/
 This directory contains microscopy data files [as described in detail in the BIDS specification](https://bids-specification.readthedocs.io/en/stable/modality-specific-files/microscopy.html).